SEO and PPC: Pros and Cons

 Don’t Overstuff Keywords

-You want to use your keywords enough so search engines pick them up but not so much that search engine penalize you for keyword stuffing.
+You want to use your keywords enough, so search engines pick them up but not so much that search engines penalize you for keyword stuffing.

 Don’t Fly by the Seat of Your Pants

 It’s not enough to just construct your website with an eye to SEO.
 Backlinks from high-authority sites back to your site are also crucially important because they cause search engines to recognize your site’s content as credible and valuable.
 Search engines want valuable content to be the first thing their users see.

 Using Google Analytics and other web tools to track what content is driving the most traffic.
 Tweak your content accordingly.